 This article focuses on my generic marketing forecaster, for forecasting on any marketing channel.
-I've recently launched channel-specific forecasters too, for Facebook Ads, Google Ads, and Snapchat Ads.
+I've launched channel-specific forecasters too, for Facebook Ads, Google Ads, and Snapchat Ads.

 When you're launching a new marketing campaign there's always one question on your mind: what sort of results am I likely to see from this campaign?